Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Applications with Log Linear Growth

-When do the conditions of theorem~\ref{t:bk} hold?
-Since $G_t = 1$ and $\Phi_t$ is given by \eqref{eq:phimp}, assumption~\ref{a:p} is clearly valid.
-The state process \eqref{al:sar0} is certainly irreducible, so assumption~\ref{a:i} holds.
-Moreover, in view of \eqref{eq:abel}, the valuation operator $V$ has the form $Vh(x) = \beta \, \exp \left\{a x + b \right\} \int h(y) q(x, y) \diff y$ for suitably chosen constants $a$ and $b$, where $q$ is the Gaussian transition density associated with \eqref{al:sar0}.
-From this expression it can be verified that assumption~\ref{a:co} holds at $p=2$ via proposition~\ref{p:eco} in the appendix.
-Hence theorem~\ref{t:bk} implies that a unique equilibrium price dividend ratio exists whenever parameters are such that the right hand side of \eqref{eq:lpc} is negative.
+When do the conditions of Theorem~\ref{t:bk} hold?
+Since $G_t = 1$ and $\Phi_t$ is given by \eqref{eq:phimp}, Assumption~\ref{a:p} is clearly valid.
+The state process \eqref{al:sar0} is irreducible, so Assumption~\ref{a:i} holds.
+For the moment condition $\EE (\Phi_t G_t)^p < \infty$ in Assumption~\ref{a:co}, a finite $p$-th moment in~\eqref{eq:phimp} is required.
+This holds for all $p \geq 1$ in the current setting because the stationary distribution of $X_t$ is Gaussian.

+The only remaining issue is the eventual compactness of $V$ in Assumption~\ref{a:co}.
+In view of \eqref{eq:abel}, the valuation operator $V$ has the form

+for suitably chosen constants $a$ and $b$, where $q$ is the Gaussian transition density associated with \eqref{al:sar0}.
+From this expression it can be verified that Assumption~\ref{a:co} holds at $p=2$ via Proposition~\ref{p:eco} in the appendix.
+This follows from the smoothing property of conditional expectations, which implies that the range of the operator $V$ is not too irregular.